 To understand why varicose veins sometimes can hurt, it’s important to understand what causes them.
 They are the result of a disease called chronic venous insufficiency (CVI), a condition in which the veins’ internal valves malfunction and stop blood from flowing as it should – “up” towards the heart and lungs.
 Instead, the blood “leaks” back into the veins, causing them to swell and leading to increasingly poor circulation.
 This impaired circulation can cause inflammation, and allow blood to leak into areas that cause pain receptor fibres to activate.

-In women, these symptoms may become worse during their menstrual cycles or pregnancy.
-And many people who do experience pain and discomfort find that it is worst at night, and can lead to a loss of sleep.
+In women, varicose vein symptoms may become worse during their menstrual cycles or pregnancy.
+And many people who do experience pain and discomfort find that it is worse at night, and can lead to a loss of sleep.
 Also, just the presence of constant or daily pain can have a significant impact on a person’s overall quality of life.